Burak-Cam/security-robot-backend/README.md

 ⚠️ Important Note:
 - This repo includes only the backend modules that I personally authored or co-developed.
 - AI inference logic and model code are excluded, as those were implemented by another teammate.
+- This codebase is shared solely for academic and personal demonstration purposes.
+If you are affiliated with the original client and believe this repository discloses internal or proprietary components, please contact me for takedown or review.

 ---